InfinityVM/InfinityVM/test-load/README.md

 ### Setup (if running load tests against a local instance)

-We need to first run the local setup for anvil + coprocessor node (this also deploys the required contracts and submits the mock consumer program):
+We need to first run the local setup for anvil + coprocessor node (this also deploys the required contracts and submits the mock consumer ELF):
 ```
 cargo run --bin local
 ```